josefadamcik/josefadamcik.cz/_drafts/ironsworn-offline-setup.md

 {% responsive_image path: images/solorpg/PXL_20220604_111206536.jpg  alt:"" figcaption: "Fully digital: Chrome OS tablet, Stargazer, PDFs" %}

 It worked only partially.
-I liked the ability to pay outside, but typing on the tablet was pain and I was still in the "I am going to put this on blog" mood so I would just spend more time editing when I got home.
+I liked the ability to play outside, but typing on the tablet was pain and I was still in the "I am going to put this on blog" mood so I would just spend more time editing when I got home.
 ANother issue I had is that I had to keep switching between PDF's and Stargazer and search for things in PDF's.
 It ended up to be inconvenient and fiddly.
 Also, typing on the tablet when it sits on the lap (while sitting on a bench or in public transport) is very uncomfortable because it's just too low and it tends to slide down from my short legs.

 ## Getting analogue